fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 ## 📖 Documentation

 The official fulfillmenttools API documentation can be found [here](https://docs.fulfillmenttools.com/api-docs/), and we also publish our [OpenAPI specification](https://fulfillmenttools.github.io/api-reference-ui/).

+> [!NOTE]
+> Currently, the SDK is still in _beta_ status.
+It does not provide access to all of the features of our API but we are continuously extending it and pushing out new versions.
+We hope you will find it easy to use and are looking forward to your feedback.

 ## 👨‍💻 Development